ucsb-bren/ESM296-3W-2016/wk02_program/index.md

 Add yourself to the [students]({{ site.baseurl }}/students/) listing with a json <sup><a href="#json">1</a></sup> file, and a dedicated Rmarkdown document.

-1. Fork the [ucsb-bren/env-info](https://github.com/ucsb-bren/env-info) repository into your Github user space, and clone to your laptop to work on files (per [Github Workflow](../wk00_general/intro.html#8)).
-All paths below refer to wherever you cloned the `env-info` folder onto your machine.
+1. [Fork](https://help.github.com/articles/fork-a-repo/) the [ucsb-bren/env-info](https://github.com/ucsb-bren/env-info) repository into your Github user space, and clone the repository `<username>/env-info` to your laptop to work on files, similar to how you previously cloned `<organization>/<organization>.github.io` (via RStudio menu File, New Project..., Version Control, Git).
+All paths below refer to wherever you cloned the `env-info` repo onto your local machine.

 1. Add yourself the [students]({{ site.baseurl }}/students/) listing by adding a file per your Github `<username>.json` into the [`_data/`](_data/) directory.
 Here's an example for Github username `bbest`, so the file is at [`_data/bbest.json`](https://github.com/ucsb-bren/env-info/blob/gh-pages/_data/bbest.json):